 What's the story that shaped my mission?

-Your Story shapes your mission.
+Your story shapes your purpose which shapes your mission.

-This is mine: I help women get out of the prison of the mind into the poetry of the Body.
+Here’s my mission: I help women get out of the prison of the mind into the poetry of the Body.

 And her own beautiful body will take over guidance from there.

-So what’s my Story?
-The Story that shaped this mission?
+So what’s my story?
+The story that shaped this mission?

 I was brought up under the critical voice of my mother.

 She had a good heart but no life of her own and her frustration and fear of life reflected in my upbringing.

 She had dreams and desires but rarely expressed them to anyone (mostly because she wasn’t aware of them).
 Once in a while they shimmered through a brief conversation only to be brushed of with „oh I won’t do that anyway, I am not made for more.“ .
 She was living according to what she’s been told (or not told) and she didn’t leave that narrative.